braintree/braintree_ios/DEVELOPMENT.md

 There are a number of test targets for each section of the project.
 You can run all tests on the command line with `bundle && rake spec:all`.

 It's a good idea to run `rake`, which runs all unit tests, before committing.

+The integration tests require a full Braintree stack running on localhost.

 ## Architecture